fderepas/cnn/README.md

         Generates an empty sudoku grid, then rotate it by 5 degrees, then blurs the image with a radius of 2, then save the result in file out.png.

+    img --3x3-edge edgefilter.png
+        Creates a 3x3 filter to be used for edge detection.
+        Save it under edgefilter.png.

+    img mypic.png --conv edgefilter.png -10 out.png
+        Apply the convolution filter edgefilter.png to
+        mypic.png and save the result under out.png.
+        -10% of threshold is applied.
+Put a lower percentage for brighter images, a higher one for a darker.

     img my_photo.jpg --lum my_new_photo.png
         Reads file my_photo.jpg increase luminosity to stretch from dark to very clear and save the result in my_new_photo.png.